merge-api/merge-sdk-typescript/README.md

 ```

 You can find the node-fetch package here: https://www.npmjs.com/package/node-fetch .
 We have tested that
-node-fetch @ 2.x.x can be passed in directly on node version 16.0.0, however later versions of node-fetch or later
+node-fetch @ 2.x.x can be passed in directly on Node version 16.0.0, however later versions of node-fetch or later
-versions of node may require additional type adjustments to make it work.
+versions of Node may require additional type adjustments to make it work.

 #### Accounting